Quianey/cse15l-lab-report3/labreport3.md

 grep: technical: Is a directory

-$ grep -l "good to know" technical/biomed/*
+$ grep -l "good to" technical/biomed/*
+technical/biomed/1471-2105-2-8.txt
+technical/biomed/1471-2407-3-18.txt

 ```
 grep -l display the files that contains the given string/pattern.
 This command also doesn't work for directory.
-For files, we are examine all txt files in  technical/biomed/ whether they contain "good to know".
-Unfortunatly, none of them contains "good to know".
-Thus, the command returns nothing.
+For files, we are examine all txt files in  technical/biomed/ whether they contain "good to".
+And we find that technical/biomed/1471-2105-2-8.txt and technical/biomed/1471-2407-3-18.txt have "good to".
+Thus, we have these two files listed in the terminal.